spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure the stock available stock column is displayed in the ProductConcreteTable.
+Make sure the available stock column is displayed in the ProductConcreteTable.

 {% endinfo_block %}